Niels Petersen (gymnast)

-Niels Knudsen Petersen (12 July 1885 in Copenhagen, Denmark – 29 April 1961 in Søllerød, Denmark) was a Danish gymnast who competed in the 1906 Intercalated Games, the 1908 Summer Olympics, and the 1912 Summer Olympics.
+Niels Knudsen Petersen (12 July 1885 – 29 April 1961) was a Danish gymnast who competed in the 1906 Intercalated Games, the 1908 Summer Olympics, and the 1912 Summer Olympics.

 At the 1906 Intercalated Games in Athens, he was a member of the Danish gymnastics team, which won the silver medal.
 He was part of the Danish team, which finished fourth in the gymnastics team event in 1908.

-Four years later he won the bronze medal in the gymnastics men's team, free system event.
-In the individual all-around competition he finished 34th.
+Four years later, he won the bronze medal in the gymnastics men's team, free system event.
+In the individual all-around competition, he finished 34th.